earkevin11/Azure-Blueprints/README.md

 # How to use Blueprints?
-- Blueprints will bbe used to automate using IaaS to deploy resources
+- Blueprints will be used to automate using IaaS to deploy resources
 - First admins must define a blueprint and then assign it to a management group or a subscription
 - Only can be assigned to management group or a subscription.
 NOT A resource group